mrWh1te/Botmation/README.md

 The `Botmation` class's `actions()` method is provided by a higher order function, called the [BotActionsChainFactory](/src/botmation/factories/bot-actions-chain.factory.ts) function.
 It's the center piece of this project.
 It's an async function to resolve a chain of promises, or in this context, a chain of Bot Actions, one link at a time.

-Therefore, you can skip the Object-Oriented Botmation class by directly using this function and without losing any core functionality.
-It can even be reused inside a Bot Action to make one action call a chain of other actions!
+Therefore, you can skip the Object-Oriented Botmation class by directly using this function, without losing any core functionality.
+It can even be reused inside a Bot Action, to make one action represent a whole other chain of actions!
 Read more in the [Botmation: Actions documentation](/src/botmation/actions/README.md).

 See the [functional example code](/src/examples/simple_functional.ts) to get started.